giulianac-git/giulianac-git/README.md

 <p/>

 ### 🤝 Let's Connect
 Whether you're looking for a coding collaborator, bot guru, or just a friendly chat about tech and business, I'm your partner in crime.
-Hit me an email at [giulidevs@gmail.com](giulidevs@gmail.com)
+Send me an email at [giulidevs@gmail.com](giulidevs@gmail.com)

 ---